viraj7/Action-Recognition/README.md

      if orientation = 20, add the magnitude to second bin. if orientation = 10 add 50% to 0 and 50% to 20

-    now with histogram for each block of the image, concatenate the histograms.
+   Now with histogram for each block of the image, concatenate the histograms.

- SVM classifier from sklearn
+2) SVM classifier from sklearn

  training all the data using clf.fit(train_data, train_label) get accuracy using clf.score(test_data, test_label)